-If you don’t have the luxury of an on-site specialist, try a certified course or do online tutorials (if you’ve found useful ones please share them with us in the comments).
-Define the main things you’d like to find out about your site before you attend, and ask the trainer to help you track these because training is often very broad.
+If you don’t have the luxury of an on-site specialist, try a certified course or do online training such as the Google Analytics Academy.
+If you decide to go to a course it’s a good idea to define the main things you’d like to find out about your site before you attend.
+You can ask the trainer to show you how to track these, because training is often very broad.
 Likewise find bite-sized online tutorials that meet your specific goals – you’ll get lost if you try to learn everything.

 Assign site measurement to a team member

 Consider training up a member of your team.
 They should be passionate about users, good with technology, and good communicators.
 Don’t rule out less-experienced team members – putting data to good use relies on knowledge of business, team and user needs, which are learnt on the job.

 Whatever route you decide to take, don’t let your data sit in a vacuum.
 Analytics works best when every team member can track what they’re interested in.
 For example designers will want to know whether their blue call-to-action button is being clicked, whereas content designers will want to know which of the pages they’ve written are popular.

 Also define things that are important to your whole team, like are the right people finding your online form page?
 Work out your performance priorities as a team and build up to regular dashboard reporting (more on that in a later post) which reflects your goals and performance.

 Google Analytics is a valuable source of insights to help you understand your users and improve your site.
 Whether you decide to learn Google Analytics yourself, assign it to a team member, or get a specialist in, make sure you build a performance culture within your team.
 GA will help you to help you increase traffic to your website, meet your goals, and prove the value of your work.
 Get started!